Chapter 2 : Knockturn Alley

 “Two days, before… you know.
 Before she was… died.”
 Even to myself I make no sense.
 It’s no wonder the rat-faced Auror is giving me such sour looks, and the appointed Quick-Notes Quill at his side keeps angrily scratching things out.

 “Okay, Ms. Burke, and what did this encounter entail?”
 The Auror asks, sounding bored as he picks at a nasty looking scab on his hand.
+The Ministry of Magic offices are chilly today, and I notice small goosebumps raising up on my arms.

 I swallow again – why has my throat chosen today to seize up?
 Perhaps it’s because I’ve spent the past two weeks languishing alone in Sebastian’s apartment, scrubbing at obscure surfaces and making ferocious faces at the owls who keep arriving with letter from my other friends.